-Snack Bars in Vienna.
+Snack Bars Vienna.
 At our traditional sandwich and snack bars you get quality food from Austria, which is a far cry from mainstream snacks.

 The basis for most of these snacks is dark Austrian sourdough bread and rolls, soft inside, with a crunchy upper crust.
 You can delve into crispy breads and fluffy spreads, cheeses on dark bread, and succulent pork with pickles.
 We usually have open sandwiches which are better eaten sitting down.
 Many of these dishes are also served at Vienna wineries .

 My selection of authentic eateries below are free from junk and great for a quick drop in.
-The map at the bottom helps you to find them.

-Snack Bars in Vienna.
+Snack Bars Vienna.
 Meinl am Graben serves Vienna’s busy gourmets.
 The traditional coffee blender, roaster, and retailer; grocer and premium gastronomer runs a delicatessen store, snack bar, and first floor brasserie-style wine bar and restaurant with a stunning view of Graben right at the heart of luxury shopping streets Graben and Kohlmarkt.
 The deli feeds one of the best stocked snack bars Vienna has.
-While the café has a smaller selection of finger food and sandwiches, the Meinl To Go deli booth outside sells a wider range of sandwiches and snacks.
+While the café has a smaller selection of finger food and sandwiches, the Meinl To Go deli booth outside (photo) sells a wider range of sandwiches and snacks.

 Don’t miss the deli store which stocks quality Austrian food.
 Watch out for Meinl’s own brand (coffee, tea, chocolate and chocoate powder, jams, pumpkin seed oil, mugs and cups), Staud’s (jams and pickles), Zotter (chocolate), Fandler (oil) and Gölles (vinegars).

 Location: Graben 19, A-1010 Vienna